 At The Benton Law Firm, we believe that serious burn injuries fall under the umbrella of personal injury cases that an attorney should always review.
-Whether your burn injury took place in a house fire, from electrical currents, or from chemicals or extremely hot liquids on the job, you should be aware that you could be considered a protected victim.
+Whether your burn injury occurred in a house fire, from electrical currents, chemicals, or extremely hot liquids on the job, you should know that you could be considered a burn victim.
 You may be eligible to receive compensation to cover the costs of your medical bills, ongoing treatments, and long-term care.
-You may also receive additional insurance if you are out of work as a result of your workplace injury.
+You may also receive additional insurance if you are out of work due to your workplace injury.

 Our firm understands that the legal process can be confusing and intimidating.
-Let The Benton Law Firm handle the paperwork, conversations, and legal proceedings for your case.
+Let The Benton Law Firm handle your case’s paperwork, conversations, and legal proceedings.
 We offer a free initial consultation with one of our excellent personal injury attorneys.
 Our goal is to help you find peace of mind while you recover from your injuries.